-But, how do we get students, who have long since been turned off writing, to put pen to paper and login the requisite time to develop their writing chops?
+But how do we get students, who have long since been turned off writing, to put pen to paper and log in the requisite time to develop their writing chops?

 1. Poetry Scavenger Hunt

-The Purpose: This activity encourages students to see the poetry in the everyday language around them, while helpfully reinforcing their understanding of some of the conventions of the genre.
+The Purpose: This activity encourages students to see the poetry in the everyday language around them while helpfully reinforcing their understanding of some of the conventions of the genre.

-The Process: Encourage students to ‘scavenge’ their school, home, and outside community for snippets of language they can compile into a piece of poetry or a poetic collage.
+The Process: Encourage students to ‘scavenge’ their school, home, and outside the community for snippets of language they can compile into a piece of poetry or a poetic collage.
 They may copy down or photograph words, phrases, and sentences from signs, magazines, leaflets or even snippets of conversations they overhear while out and about.

 Examples of language they collect may range from the Keep Out sign on private property to the destination on the front of a local bus.

 Once students have gathered their language together, they can work to build a poem out of the scraps, usually choosing a central theme to give the piece cohesion.
-They can even include corresponding artwork to enhance the visual appeal of their work too, if they wish.
+They can even include corresponding artwork to enhance the visual appeal of their work, too, if they wish.